 How long does it take for CRPO to make a decision on a complaint?

 The time it takes the College to make a decision on a complaint varies from case to case.
 The College will ensure that Complainants and Registrants are updated throughout this process.
 ICRC members and College staff work hard to avoid unnecessary delays in the complaints process—nevertheless, delays do occur.
-Currently the average time for receiving the ICRC’s written decision is around 316 days from receipt of the complaint.
+Currently the average time for receiving the ICRC’s written decision is around 270 days from receipt of the complaint.
 Timelines are affected by various factors including complexity of the issues and how quickly responses are provided when the College requests information.

 What decision is likely to be made regarding my complaint?

 CRPO staff cannot speculate or predict the outcome of complaints.
 Every complaint is different and is evaluated on the information gathered.
 Statistically, the committee that makes the decision (called ICRC, or Inquiries, Complaints and Reports Committee) has taken no action on approximately one third of complaints and ordered educational outcomes in most others.
 The purpose of the complaints process is to protect the public.
-If educational activities are likely to prevent the concerns from happening again, the ICRC is likely to take this approach.
+If educational activities will prevent the concerns from happening again, the ICRC is likely to take this approach.
 Only the most serious complaints, e.g. involving dishonesty or abuse, are referred to the Discipline Committee for a formal hearing, provided that there is enough evidence to support a finding of professional misconduct or incompetence.